wwwxxch/eon-drive/README.md

 * **Email verification -** Used the third-party email delivery service for registration email verification
 * **Rate limiting -** Implemented with Redis to control the coming requests in sign-up routes by IP address
 *	**Authentication -** Implemented cookie-based authentication and session management with Redis
+* **Remove expired versions -** Scheduled a cron job to remove expired versions of files & expired deleted files in trash and output the logs to AWS CloudWatch for better monitoring

 ### Database schema